evalAI2eval/evalAI2eval.github.io/index.md

 > an AI can do that
 ```

+We will answer this question by first looking at how to **measure** what an AI can do
+and then by looking at how to **explain** what an AI does.

 We will begin with a review of model evaluation for simpler ML models, emphasizing the more
 abstract goals that underlie the standard evaluation procedures.
-Next, we will consider how far away the claims of abilities of AI from marketing materials are
+Then we will use these underlying
+goals to build an understanding of the tools available for evaluating more complex systems.
-from what these metrics can show us study various AI benchmarks to see what we can make
+Then we will study various AI benchmarks to see what specific AI abilities we can make rigorous
-rigorous claims about.
+claims about.
+In this section, we will also compare how these rigorous claims get translated into
+nonscientific literature.
 In the second part of the course, we will study model explanation techniques, again starting
 with simple models where we can build good intuition and then working up to what we can do
 for  deep neural networks with millions-hundreds of billions of parameters.